garr3ttmjo/Writeups/Blog/ChatGPT Desktop Forensics.md

 ## Challenge
 Determine how to extract chat history out of the Chat GPT desktop app and what other data you can extract that would useful in an investigation (user name, login times, etc..)

-## Writeup
+## Analysis

 The Windows ChatGPT app is still in demo so you will need to download from the Microsoft Store.

-I couldn't find information where the ChatGPT app stores its user files and when I asked ChatGPT it said no user history was stored locally.
+I couldn't find information on where the ChatGPT app stores its user files and ChatGPT says no user history is stored locally.

 <img width="758" alt="image" src="https://github.com/user-attachments/assets/dd6e0dc4-9fa3-4b4f-b5c2-a6d1fde11e0c" />